magento/architecture/design-documents/services-orchestration.md

 [Configuration schema](https://github.com/akaplya/mage-state-machine/blob/master/lib/internal/Magento/Framework/StateMachine/etc/routines.xsd)

+## Backward compatibility

+Such a mechanism can be useful with the evolution of an existing application.
+Major scenarios can be described with such language.
+For monolithic app the scenario rewrote such way will be backward compatible.

 ## Extensibility
 Replaceability requirement limits us in options that we can guarantee.
 Literally, everything that is inside a service boundary is mutable.